tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_23.md

 And that's it!
 You have now Angular1 working side by side with Angular2.

 UpgradeAdapter is pretty awesome, right?
-Good luck to you in the Angular2 world.
-It was a nice journey!

-...
+Now you can start learning Angular 2 Meteor [here](/tutorials/socially/angular2/bootstrapping) and upgrade app.

 {{/template}}